 Disneyland Food and Wine Festival Dates and Hours

-The Disneyland Food & Wine Festival is being held at Disney California Adventure Park from March 2 through April 12 in 2018.
+The Disneyland Food & Wine Festival is being held at Disney California Adventure Park from February 28 to April 21, 2020.

-The hours of the festival are subject to change per week so make sure to check the Disneyland website and the Food & Wine Festival guide you can pick up when you get into the park!
+The hours of the festival are typically from 10:30AM to 8:00PM but like with anything are subject to change per week so make sure to check the Disneyland website and the Food & Wine Festival guide you can pick up when you get into the park!

 One thing to note is that the festival typically doesn’t open until a couple of hours after the park.
-When we were there recently, the park opened at 8AM (even earlier with magic hours) and the food booths didn’t open until 10:30AM.
-Once the booths are open, they typically stay open until the park closes but again, make sure to check the Disneyland website and/or the weekly guide you can pick up when you walk into the park!
+The park may open at 8AM (or even earlier with magic hours) and the food booths don’t open until 10:30AM.
+The booths also close before the park closes, typically a few hours before.

 In order to enjoy the Disneyland Food and Wine Festival, you must have a valid ticket to enter Disney California Adventure.
 You can’t just go into the park to enjoy the festival, you must purchase a ticket.
 I recommend purchasing tickets through Get Away Today for the best deals!